Best Fastpacking Packs of 2026

 Are there any fastpacks that fit a hard-sided bear canister?

 Yes, there are many fastpacks out there that will fit a hard-sided bear canister.
-We’d recommend looking at packs 30 liters or greater in volume if you plan on carrying one.
+If you plan to carry one, we recommend looking at packs that are at least 30 liters.
 Some testers fit the BV450 or BV500 bear canisters in the Ultimate Direction Fastpack 40.
-With a BV500 inside, there isn’t much room for much else, so you may want to split items between yourself and a partner.
+With a BV500 inside, there isn’t much room for much else, so you may want to split items between yourself and a partner if you need to carry a large canister.

 Do I have to worry about the durability of fastpacks?

-While many of the fastpacks on this list are made from very light materials, with the Gossamer Gear Murmur 36 Hyperlight Backpack being the lightest of the bunch, they all stood up to a lot of use in various climates and conditions during our testing.
-All the packs on this list can be trusted to perform on everything from smooth and open trails to bushwhacks through the willows.
-That being said, they are ultralight and should be treated as such to help reduce the chance of a tear in the material.
+While many of the fastpacks on this list are made of very light materials, with the Montane Trailblazer LT 28L Backpack being the lightest of the bunch, they all stood up to a lot of use in various climates and conditions during our testing.
+The Dyneema material of the Hyperlite Mountain Gear Aero 28 has proven durability on the roughest, sharpest, and most abrasive terrain.
+You can trust all packs on this list to perform on everything from smooth and open trails to bushwhacks through the willows.
+That said, treating packs with care can help reduce the chance of a tear in the material.

 Call for Comments